tasal-labs/homelab/projects/windows-lab/README.md

-# Enterprise Windows Infrastructure Lab
+# Windows Infrastructure Lab

+A virtual Windows infrastructure project built using Proxmox VE, pfSense, Windows Server 2025 and Windows 11 Pro to gain hands-on experience with Active Directory, DNS, DHCP and Windows domain administration.

+---

 ## Overview

-This project documents the process of building a Windows enterprise lab from scratch using Proxmox VE, pfSense, Windows Server and Windows 11.
+This project documents the design and deployment of an isolated Windows infrastructure lab hosted within Proxmox VE.

-The aim of the project was to gain practical experience with technologies commonly used in enterprise IT environments, including Active Directory, DNS, DHCP, Windows domain administration and network segmentation.
-The lab is fully isolated from my home network using a dedicated pfSense firewall, allowing infrastructure and security concepts to be tested without affecting production devices.
+The aim was to build a realistic Windows environment from scratch while learning how the core infrastructure components work together.
+The lab is isolated from the home network using a dedicated pfSense firewall, allowing services such as Active Directory, DNS and DHCP to be deployed without affecting production devices.

-The project covers the complete deployment of a small Windows domain, from configuring the virtual network and firewall through to deploying Active Directory, joining Windows clients to the domain, configuring DHCP and DNS, and implementing role-based access control using Active Directory security groups and SMB file shares.
+The completed environment includes a Windows Server Domain Controller, a domain-joined Windows 11 client and role-based access control using Active Directory Security Groups and SMB file shares.

 ---